selfinterest/selfinterest.github.io/jscheatsheet.md

 title: JavaScript study sheet
 ---
 #### Inheritance
-1. Prototypical inheritance, not class based (though classes can be simulated.)
+1. Prototypal inheritance, not class based (though classes can be simulated.)
 2. Objects are created from constructor functions using the new keyword (and functions are themselves objects.)
 3. The difference between `__proto__` and prototype:
        *  `__proto__` is the actual object used in the lookup chain to resolve methods, etc.